 Tim and Anna

-Anna and Tim are Alexander Technique teachers, movement practitioners and musicians, and have been benefitting from each other's work for over ten years.
+Anna and Tim are Alexander Technique teachers, movement practitioners and musicians, and have been benefitting from each other's work for over twelve years.
 Individually and together they offer work that is joyful and powerfully gentle.

 Anna is a musician, movement coach and cook.
 With a background in music and theatre performance, Anna holds teaching qualifications in Yoga, the Alexander Technique and Dalcroze Eurythmics.
 She teaches in school, university, conservatoire and community settings, as well as from her home in South London.

 Her Yoga practice reaches across styles including heated and unheated Vinyasa, Hatha and Yin Yoga.
 As a musician and theatre performer she has developed particular expertise in performance practice and the relationship between doing well and being well.
 As a cook, Anna is interested in the wellbeing of the whole human, including our food and our ecological relationship within landscapes.
 A recent sabbatical spent working as a chef at the Inver restaurant in the western Scottish wilderness gave new insights into how we are affected by pressure, and on how we can relate more sustainably to ourselves and our surroundings.
 Underpinning all of Anna's work is a delight in listening and sharing: to people, stories, ingredients, and landscapes.
 She brings playful rigour to working with all people, hoping she can support them to embody the practical skill of "ahimsa" or kindness that forms the heart of both Yoga and the Alexander Technique.

 In her spare time Anna continues to write and record with her folk band a’Nish, including the album Way of the Gull, and to swim in wild water at every opportunity.